amigazen/unix.lib_sasc/README.md

 ### Key Features

 - **POSIX compliance**: Implements core POSIX.1 functionality for file operations, process management, and system interfaces (except _fork()_)
-- **C99 support**: Full C99 standard library implementation including stdio, stdlib, string, and (soon) math functions
+- **C99 support**: Full C99 standard library implementation including stdio, stdlib, string, wchar, and (soon) math functions
 - **Amiga Integration**: Uses native Amiga library functions wherever suitable as the underlying implementation including memory pools, _utility.library_ and _locale.library_, falling back to builtin versions for edge cases not handled by the native implementation e.g. _snprintf()_ supports all format string tokens, using _SNPrintf()_ for most calls but its own fallback implementation for tokens not supported by _RawDoFmt()_
 - **NOT backwards compatible**: Deliberately does NOT support version 1.x and 2.x operating systems
 - **Latest NDK support**: Built against the latest official NDK